munificent/craftinginterpreters/book/scanning.md

 Keywords are part of the shape of the language's grammar, so the parser often has code like, "If the next token is `while` then do..."
-That means the parser wants to know not just that it has a lexeme for some identifier, but that it has a *reserved* word, and *which* keyword it is.
+That means the parser wants to know not just that it has a lexeme for some word, but that it has a *reserved* word, and *which* keyword it is.

-The <span name="ugly">parser</span> could determine that from the raw lexeme by comparing the strings, but that's slow and kind of ugly.
+The <span name="ugly">parser</span> could categorize tokens from the raw lexeme by comparing the strings, but that's slow and kind of ugly.
 Instead, at the point that we recognize a lexeme, we also remember which *kind* of lexeme it represents.
 We have a different type for each keyword, operator, bit of punctuation, and literal type: